 Although there are always those individual drivers that demonstrate aggressive behavior, and this can result in accident and injury - the vast majority of motor vehicle drivers are not out to hurt a cyclist.
 You as a cyclist, must give yourself every opportunity to be seen.
 Remember, just because you CAN ride in a certain way or CAN be on a certain road, doesn't make it the smart thing to do.

 You wouldn't ride your bike on I-635, the Dallas North Tollway or US75, but we constantly see cyclists on roads just as dangerous, including certain sections of Preston Rd, Custer Rd and the service roads of the interstates and tollways.
-Ride Smart and select your roads carefully - just because you CAN, doesn't mean you SHOULD.
+Ride Smart and select your routes carefully - just because you CAN, doesn't mean you SHOULD.
 In a car bike collision, the bike loses every time.

 Although there is a need for laws like the Safe Passing Law that has been passed by the Texas Legislature in 2009 (subsequently vetoed by then Governor Perry), there's no substitute for good sense.